December 15, 2025

 How does it work?

-Challenge 1: Sessions
+Step 1: Track Sessions

 Say someone visits your site via paid channel, finds your blog interesting, and clicks through a few articles.
 That entire session will be attributed to the paid channel as one touch.
 If they close their browser and come back for a few more articles, that’s another touch.